StrangeBeeCorp/docs/docs/flow/user-guides/import-export-workflows.md

 <!-- md:version 6.0 --> <!-- md:license One -->

 Workflows in [TheHive Flow](about-flow.md) exist at the organization level.
 You can transfer workflows between different TheHive instances or organizations by exporting and importing them.
+Importing is also how you bring a ready-made [workflow template](workflow-templates.md) into your organization.

 Since TheHive Flow has no native versioning, exporting workflows and committing them to a Git repository is also the recommended strategy for maintaining a change history.